orbitalquark/textadept/docs/manual.md

 Textadept's menu is also accessible in the form of a searchable dialog via `Ctrl+Shift+E` on Windows and Linux, `⌘⇧E` on macOS, and `M-S-C` in the terminal version.
 (Despite the fact that the terminal version does not have a menu, it does have this dialog.)
 Typing part of the name of any command in the dialog filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking on a command invokes it.
-(The terminal requires pressing `Enter`.)
+(The terminal version requires pressing `Enter`.)
 This feature is an alternative to navigating the menus or remembering key bindings.
 It can also be used to quickly look up key bindings for particular commands.

 **Note:** for commands that have more than one key binding, only one of those bindings is shown in the menu and dialog, and that binding is randomly chosen.

 You can extend Textadept's menu with your own menus, sub-menus, and menu items by modifying the [`textadept.menu.menubar`][] table.
 Any modifications will show up in the selection dialog mentioned previously, even in the terminal version.
 For example, in your *~/.textadept/init.lua*:

     local tools = textadept.menu.menubar[_L['Tools']]
     tools[#tools + 1] = {''} -- separator